Jersey's Digital Ecosystem

-Digital Jersey events since 2017
+Digital Jersey events last year

 Over the last year, Jersey’s digital tech ecosystem has been thriving, consolidating its importance in the dynamic business environment of the island.
 Jersey’s great strengths in digital technology and innovation have been built from a base of strong professional services.
 Indeed, the pro-business Government of Jersey has attracted leading financial institutions and world class corporate services providers, making it a perfect place for pioneering tech businesses.

 Jersey has a growing tech and creative community with more than 400 digital businesses, and over 3,000 professionals working in digital tech roles.
 This strong network of entrepreneurs and passionate individuals is developing a proactive tech hub enabling new opportunities for collaboration and growth.